jiashenggu/note/interview.md

 I believe that scaling computing hardware is simpler than scaling robotic hardware.

+I believe robots still have significant room for development.

 # Questions Should Ask
 ## balance real data and simulated data
 "Regarding the data for GR00T, what is your team's current strategy on the balance between simulation data from Isaac and real-world demonstration data?"